KamelotWalker/chizue-ToS/README.md

 - **1-** **Acceptance and availability of the General Conditions of Uses**

 The user declares that he has read and accepted these terms and conditions regarding this service: In any case, the General Terms of Use contained herein are mandatory and binding; Anyone who does not agree to these terms should refrain from using the Application and/or the services promoted by the Owner through it.
 These Terms of Use do not create any partnership, authorization, or employment relationship between the Owner and Users.
-These terms govern the use of this bot, which allows people accessing the bot and/or third-party collaborators to provide information about their products and services, facilitating their access.
+These terms govern the use of this Application, which allows people accessing the Application and/or third-party collaborators to provide information about their products and services, facilitating their access.

 - **2-** **Rules**